nicholas-khoo/nicholas-khoo/README.md

 I am currently an Application Consultant working with the Government Technology Agency of Singapore, where I enable the adoption of corporate bsuiness applications for whole-of-government.

 I am passionate about all things related to DATA :computer: and am currently enrolled in the Data Science Immersive Flex course with General Assembly.
-During the course, I'll be working on multiple projects and would like to share my journey with you into the deep realms of data science!
+During the course, I'll be working on multiple projects and would like to share my journey into the deep realms of data science with you!

 Do not be shy!
-Explore some of the projects I've completed using the existing knowledge acquired.
-All analyses and comments are completely personal and are in no representative of the organisation whom I work for.
+Click into any of my repositories and explore some of the projects I've completed using my acquired knowledge.
+All analyses and views are entirely my own and are in no way representative of the organisation whom I work for.

 If you have any feedback for my projects or would simply like to bounce off ideas?
 Reach me at:</br>
 :e-mail: : khoo.hongli@gmail.com</br>